sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 If you are having trouble accessing Sourcegraph, ensure ingress-nginx IP is accessible above.
 Otherwise see [Troubleshooting ingress-nginx](https://kubernetes.github.io/ingress-nginx/troubleshooting/).
 The namespace of the ingress-controller is `ingress-nginx`.

-Once you have [installed Sourcegraph](./index.md#installation), run the following command, and ensure an IP address has been assigned to your ingress resource.
-Then try accessing the IP or configured URL in your browser.
+Once you have [installed Sourcegraph](./index.md#installation), run the following command to confirm an IP address has been assigned to your ingress resource before trying to access Sourcegraph in your browser using the IP address or configured URL.

 ```sh
 kubectl get ingress sourcegraph-frontend